NSManchester/nsmanchester-talks/README.md

 # NSManchester

-This is where you can request a talk topic, or propose a talk you would like to present.
+Go to the [issues page](https://github.com/NSManchester/nsmanchester-talks/issues) where you can request a talk topic, or propose a talk you would like to present.

 To see details of our next meetup, view our [Meetup Page](https://www.meetup.com/NSManchester/).

 ⭐️ Star this repo to stay up to date with what's happening in the community ⭐️